ramgrg/SmartFarming/README.md

     * Metamodel in EMF
     * Dynamic Instances
     * Constraints, Operations and Drived fields in OCL
-  ### 4. Model Transformation in Acceleo
+  ### 4. Model Transformation
     * Refactoring and Refining of Metamodels
     * Model to Model Transformation using ATL
-    * Model to Text Transformation
+    * Model to Text Transformation using Acceleo
   ### 5. xText and Sirius
     * Concrete Syntax using xText
     * Graphical Editor using Sirius